The Books of Magic: Ride a Black Horse, Chapter 2: In a Flash of Light

 “And you never will, boy!” warned a deep, baritone voice that echoed through the room.
 “None may enter my keep and not pay the toll!”
 A figure emerged from the shadows, a large, bald man dressed in an elegant silver and green tunic, his green cloak gracefully cascading from silver clasps.

 Tim’s eyes widened in fear as he took in the imposing figure, while Black pawed the ground restlessly.
-Abby, too, was taken aback by the sudden appearance.
+Abby, too, was taken aback by the figure’s sudden appearance.
 “Who are you?” she demanded, her voice laced with uncertainty.

 The stranger smiled maliciously, his eyes glinting with a wickedness that sent shivers down Abby’s spine.
 “Hello, my dear,” he greeted, his voice oozing with menace.
 “It seems that I’ve stumbled upon a new plaything to delight in!”
 He followed his words with a chilling laugh.